vistaprint/grunt-js-test/README.md

 This defines the path your modules should be relative to, if it's different than your project's `root` directory.
 Only applicable when your project is a `requirejs` based project.

+#### injectQueryString
+Type: `String`
+Default: `null`

+Optional query string data to add to URLs when unit tests are running via the `js-test` command.
+Format must be a string with no prefixed ampersand.
+Example: `key=value&key2=value2`.

 #### injectHTML
 Type: `String`
 Default: `null`